Is Biting a Good Self Defense Technique

 Of course, depending on the situation, you could use biting as self-defense.
 In particular, if you’re already wrestling and both on the ground, you might be able to bite your aggressor without opening up your face for an attack.

-And the thing with human bites is they can be dangerous.
-The danger of a human bite doesn’t lie so much in the strength of the teeth but in the saliva.
+Human bites can be dangerous.
+The danger lies not in the strength of the teeth but in the saliva.

 Sure, a bite is painful, but the effects of the pain don’t compare to the pathogenic germ effects.
 Human bites are more likely to cause an infection than animal bites.
 For example, the risk of an infection from a dog bite is usually 10-20%, while that of humans is usually between 45-55%.